njts/TVAP/Readme.md

 <br/><br/>
 `KEY=<your_api_key>`

-> **_NOTE:_** If you are runnig your own Plausible instance on a different machine or using the official plausible.io service, you will need to edit the `BASE` variable in the `docker-compose.yml` file to match the correct IP or hostname of your plausible instance.
+> **_NOTE:_** If you are running your own Plausible instance on a different machine or using the official plausible.io service, you will need to edit the `BASE` variable in the `docker-compose.yml` file to match the correct IP or hostname of your plausible instance.
 Also, in this situation, you can disable the `depends_on: plausible` in the `docker-compose.yml` file

 - 3. Start the container by running the following command: